sistemd/sistemd/README.md

-Board all day like it's Reddit
+On boards all day like it's Reddit but it's actually ZenHub and I want to die